top of page

 Search

-Recently, several photos from 2022 have popped up in my “memoires”.
-The photos are all when I was picking out the puppy that would be become known as Fleetwood💕
+Recently, several photos from 2022 popped up in my "memories."
+They're all from the day I picked out the puppy who would become Fleetwood. šŸ’•

-I remember that day and it was clear that Fleetwood was not going to let me leave without him.
+Looking at them, one thing was immediately clear: Fleetwood was not going to let me leave without him.
 He was determined.
-If I looked or petted one of the other puppies, Fleetwood would jump in front and try to give me kisses.
+Every time I looked at or petted one of the other puppies, he jumped in front and tried to give me kisses.

 One Look and I was Hooked